Prayer for DSE 2026

 Overseas Expeditions:

-North Pole, Mount Everest, Amazon, Sabah Rainforest, Taiwan and Heyuan (Guangdong)
+North Pole, Mount Everest, Amazon, Sabah Rainforest, Taiwan, Heyuan (Guangdong) and Guilin (Guangxi)

 Service Learning: weeding in wetland, beach clean-up